swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-3-initialize-git-and-dvc-for-local-training.md

 ERROR: bad DVC file name 'data/data.raw.dvc' is git-ignored.
 ```

-You will have to update the `.gitignore` file so that DVC can create files in
+You will have to update the gitignore file so that DVC can create files in
 the `data` directory.
 However, you still don't want the directories `data/raw`
 and `data/prepared` to be added to Git.

-Update the `.gitignore` file by changing `data/` to `data/raw/` and
+Update the gitignore file by changing `data/` to `data/raw/` and
 `data/prepared/`:

 ```sh title=".gitignore" hl_lines="2-3"